xlink-network/xlink-docs/docs/features/broswap/how-to-swap-non-bridgeable-tokens.md

-# How to swap Non-bridgeable Tokens?
+# How to Swap Non-Bridgeable Tokens

 In some cases, certain tokens may not be supported by the Brotocol bridge due to compatibility limitations.
 If you are attempting to bridge a token that is not compatible with the Brotocol bridge, it is recommended to use **ALEX Swap** to exchange it for a bridgeable token.&#x20;